 Dalton looked around his surroundings while waiting, seeing the thousands of migrants wishing to apply as residents and gaining Basic welfare access.
 Above him, he can see several Valtorans soaring high in blue coats, servicing newly arriving ships.
 Their ability to fly surely made them perfect for that job, Dalton thought.
 “Hey, boy, here!”
 The administrator reached her hand outside, with a small key, similar to the Credit Key that Dalton already had.
 “Use it wisely, the quota will be reset precisely on the next standard month.”
 Dalton nodded.
 “Thanks.”
 The administrator shook her head with an amazed look.
 “Next, please!”

 As Dalton left the service counter block, he plugged the Basic access key to his interface pane.
 There he can see where he can rent out a place to sleep, where he can get his daily nutrient intake, as well as cheap condiment stores, nearest medical and augment centres, and in small font size on the corner of the interface, where to report if you lose the key.
 But most of the page was taken by a list of employment available near him.
-He didn’t need that list though, because he already had a plan.
+He didn’t need that list though, because he already had a plan, though it was a rough one.

 When Dalton finally arrived in a transit station outside the terminal, he sat down in an empty waiting bench as he observed the sprawling Bloudia Ecumenopolis below him.
 The landscape was glittering with light, with a bluish colour emanating off the metallic buildings, reflecting the evening shine of the blue star Nagkoningin – The Night Queen – and revealing the stars above.
 He sighed, as his eyes moistened.
 “Mother, I’m home.”